 You can store this Longhorn salmon in an airtight container in the fridge for up to 3 days.
+It's perfect to make this flavorful salmon rice bowl.
 Make sure not to store it with the side dishes in the same container.

 Or, if you want to freeze it for a quick last-minute dinner option, transfer the salmon to a freezer bag and squeeze all the air out before sealing.